Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 Intersect vs. AND Operator

 The intersect operator is good when you want to find two common rows between two results.
 The Intersect operator is highly similar to the AND operator, and they usually work on different database objects.
 The “Intersect” operator is used to combine entire rows while the “AND” operator is used to combine columns within rows.
 Let us understand both operators with the help of an example below.
-Here is one query for makes and other query is for females.
+Here is one query for males and other query is for females.

 SELECT Jobtitle